Renowned location of Sails Restaurant for sale

 The iconic resturant has been a staple on Noosa beach for years.

-Iconic Sails Restaurant Noosa hits the market for the first time
+Site of iconic Sails Restaurant Noosa hits the market

-One of Australia’s most recognisable beachfront dining destinations, Sails Restaurant in Noosa, has been listed for sale for the first time in its history.
+The site of one of Australia’s most recognisable beachfront dining destinations, Sails Restaurant in Noosa, has been listed for sale making waves in Queensland’s commercial market.

 Set on world-famous Hastings Street, which attracts both domestic and international holidaymakers, the 460-square-metre property occupies a blue-chip, beachfront position with uninterrupted 180-degree views across Noosa’s renowned Main Beach.